Feel like yourself.

 It wasn’t one of those ‘responsible jobs’ that the good girl part of me thought I had to have.

 In 2013, I took Martha Beck’s Wayfinder Life Coach training.
 I allowed myself to do something my heart had been calling me to.

 I built a business where I can work from home and have balance and creativity in my life.
 I can go to sports matches at school when I plan for them and am enjoying taking singing lessons.
 I took grade 5 singing last summer and I’m now working on Grade 5 music theory and Grade 6 practical.

 I look after myself with good nutrition, exercise, meditation, time in nature and sleep.
 I use the Law of Attraction as I create my way of living and being.
 I continue to work with my own coaches and read self-help books to continue to grow and share what I’ve learnt with my clients.

 I no longer have the Sunday night dread that I used to feel about work and instead, I feel on a much more even keel.

 I have work that I enjoy, more self-compassion and self-care.
 I’m still a work in progress, but we all are and always will be.

-My coaching experience has involved me working to coach and mentor other coaches and holistic entrepreneurs, mothers, teens and university students, people changing careers and business coaching.
+My coaching experience has involved me working to coach and mentor creatives, writers, editors, lawyers, other coaches and holistic entrepreneurs, university students, people changing careers and people building a business foundation.